reduxjs/redux-toolkit/docs/usage/rtk-query/cached-data.md

    ```
 4. The `editPost` mutation is fired off to alter a particular post
 5. Upon completion, RTK Query internally registers that the `'Post'` tag is now invalidated, and removes the previously provided `'Post'` tags from the cache
-6. Since the `getPosts` endpoint has provided tags of type `'Post'` which now has invalid cache data, and the component is still subscribed to the data, the `/posts` request is automatically fired off again, fetching new data and adding the new tags to the cache
+6. Since the `getPosts` endpoint has provided tags of type `'Post'` which now has invalid cache data, and the component is still subscribed to the data, the `/posts` request is automatically fired off again, fetching new data and registering new tags for the updated cached data

 For more granular control over the invalidated data, invalidated `tags` can have an associated `id` in the same manner as `providesTags`.
 This enables a distinction between 'any of a particular tag type' and 'a specific instance of a particular tag type'.

-The example below declares that the `editPost` mutation provides a specific instance of a `Post` tag, using the id provided when calling the mutation function:
+The example below declares that the `editPost` mutation provides a specific instance of a `Post` tag, using the ID provided when calling the mutation function:

 ```js title="Example of invalidating tags with IDs to the cache"
 const api = createApi({